 - Substrate – Activ Betta Gems Live Gravel

-We can either use a simple aquascape or get fancy with some Driftwood, taking care to ensure it has no sharp edges by sanding down any rough spots.
+We can either use a simple aquascape or get fancy with some Driftwood, to ensure it has no sharp edges by sanding down any rough spots.
 If we go with driftwood, we can attach the moss and ferns to the hardscape with either thread or superglue.
 Below is a video by Fishaholic showing how to attach Java Fern to driftwood.

-Additional Resources (Betta Fish Books To Read)
+Additional Resources (Books To Read)

 There are some incredible books available about Bettas that go beyond the scope of this blog post.
 I would encourage you to look into these books and purchase them if you are serious about taking your Betta Fish keeping to another level.

 Written by Dr. Brammah, this book has been known in the hobby as the book of all books.
-It’s a must buy in my opinion.
+It’s a must-buy in my opinion.
 The kindle version is a steal at the price if you can get that.
 It is everything you would want to know and more about Bettas jammed packed into 300 pages.

-Betta Fish: The Simple Guide
+The Simple Guide

 If the Betta Bible is too much to start with, the Betta Fish book by Walter James is a good alternative.
-Weighing in at only 124 pages, it is a more digestible deep dive into Betta Fish keeping.
+Weighing in at only 124 pages, it is a more digestible deep dive into Betta Fishkeeping.

 A Betta Fish tank is in my mind the best way to introduce yourself to the wonderful world of aquarium keeping.
 A Betta tank can be small and low on maintenance making it a lower barrier to entry than other aquarium setups.
 There are a large variety of Betta breeds and colors.
-It is difficult to really get bored keeping Betta because there is no much variety and they are loaded with personality.
+It is difficult to really get bored keeping Betta because there is so much variety and they are loaded with personality.
 If you have any questions, leave a comment below.
 Thank you for reading.